pymupdf/PyMuPDF/docs/widget.rst

     .. attribute:: field_flags

-       An integer defining a large amount of proprties of a field.
-Handle this attribute with care.
+       An integer defining a large amount of properties of a field.
+Be careful when changing this attribute as this may change the field type.

     .. attribute:: field_type